VonHeikemen/fine-cmdline.nvim/README.md

 ## Caveats

 This is not a special mode.
 It's just a normal buffer, incremental search will not work here.

+You'll find that most limitations on this plugin are because it can't enable `commandline-mode`.
+When you type in the input your are in `insert mode`.

 There is a known issue with [cmdwin](https://neovim.io/doc/user/cmdline.html#cmdwin) (the thing that shows up when you press `q:` by accident). `cmdwin` and `fine-cmdline` have the same goal, execute ex-commands.
 Problem is `cmdwin` will be the one executing the command, and you will bump into some weird behavior.
 If for some reason you're in `cmdwin` and call `fine-cmdline`, press `<C-c>` twice (one to close the input, one to close `cmdwin`).
 Don't try anything else.
 Just close both.